spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg.md

 ## Install PCG

+Once you have deployed a workload cluster, exported variables, created a Nutanix Cluster API instance, and deployed a container network interface, you are ready to install the PCG.
 Use the following steps to install the PCG in your Kubernetes workload cluster.

 1. Log in to [Palette](https://console.spectrocloud.com/).